FaithChepkemoi/Phase-1-FinalProject/README.md

 -Dynamic slot Availability: Real-time updates on the number of tickets available for each session.

--Secure slot Purchase: A streamlined process for booking slots.
+-Secure Training slots: A streamlined process for booking slots and watch out for the available sessions.

 -Subscribed to our newsletter by use of your email

 -Responsive Design: Fully optimized for desktop, tablet, and mobile devices.

 ## Installation
 1. **Clone the repository**